How exactly do you say river in Italian?

 On Sunday we went fishing on the river.

-Depending on its size, a river may not be always translated as fiume.
+Depending on its size, a river is not always translated as fiume.

-Torrente and ruscello translate “creek” or “stream” and are used to describe small rivers.
-They both are masculine words.
+Torrente and ruscello translate as “creek” or “stream” and are used to describe small rivers.
+Both are masculine words.

 The creek, the stream